FDA outside advisers recommend Pfizer, Moderna COVID vaccines for kids under 5 - NewsBreak

 “A reminder that these things take time, that vaccine confidence builds over time,” he said.
 “It builds with trusted voices, physicians, faith leaders, others helping people get vaccinated.
 This is not a one-and-done, this is not an automatic.”

-The post FDA outside advisers recommend Pfizer, Moderna COVID vaccines for kids under 5 appeared first on Michigan Advance .
+The post FDA outside advisers recommend Pfizer, Moderna COVID vaccines for kids under 5 appeared first on Alaska Beacon .